 - Ensure that safety within on-site and off-site occupied buildings is maintained.

-- Controlling the access of unauthorised personnel.
+- Controlling the access of unauthorized personnel.

 Significance of Layout Safety Review